-In the centroid data type, the mass spectrum appears as a bar graph.
-See Figure 5.
-In this data type, Xcalibur sums the intensities for each 15 point sampling interval and displays the summed intensities versus the integral center of mass of the sampling interval.
+In the centroid data type, the mass spectrum appears as a bar graph, as shown in Figure 5.
+In this data type, the Xcalibur data system sums the intensities for each 15-point sampling interval and displays the summed intensities versus the integral center of mass of the sampling interval.
 To increase the scan speed and reduce the disk space requirements, use the centroid data type for data acquisition.
 Data processing is also much faster for centroid data.